About Allen College

 Allen College, based on a tradition of over 85 years of health care education excellence, is located on a beautiful campus in Waterloo, Iowa.
 The Waterloo-Cedar Falls metropolitan area combines the diversity of a large city with the friendliness of a small town.
 Residents value their high quality of life and strive to maintain it.
 The metro area offers a setting appropriate for every mood, from a leisurely walk along a nature trail to an exhilarating night at a concert.

 Allen College is a private, co-educational regionally accredited post-secondary institution categorized by the Carnegie Foundation as a “Special Focus” institution.
 Allen College is organized in two schools: Health Sciences and Nursing.
 In the School of Health Sciences two degrees are offered: Associate of Science in Radiography (ASR) and Bachelor of Health Sciences (BHS).
-Five tracks are currently offered in the BHS degree: Medical Laboratory Science (MLS), Nuclear Medicine Technology (NMT), Diagnostic Medical Sonography (DMS), Public Health (PH) and Dental Hygiene (DH).
+Four tracks are currently offered in the BHS degree: Medical Laboratory Science (MLS), Diagnostic Medical Sonography (DMS), Public Health (PH) and Medical Imaging (MI), where students can study CT or MRI.
 In the School of Nursing, the Bachelor of Science in Nursing (BSN) is offered for pre- and post-licensure students seeking to start or advance a career in professional nursing.
 The BSN program includes two pre-licensure options: a four semester accelerated option, and a traditional 5-semester option.
 The Master of Science in Nursing (MSN) program offers seven tracks – Adult-Gerontology Acute Care (AGACNP), Adult-Gerontology Primary Care (AGPCNP), Family Psychiatric-Mental Health (FPMHNP), Family Nurse Practitioner (FNP), Nursing Education, Leadership in Health Care Delivery and Community Public Health -- for nurses wishing to advance their careers.
 Students can complete a post-graduate’s certificate in each of these tracks.

 Allen College challenges students with dynamic learning opportunities.
 Its academic degree programs thrive in an environment that will facilitate student achievement of academic excellence and clinical competence with emphasis on the art of human caring.
 While students planning to seek admission to Allen College may complete general education requirements at any regionally-accredited college or university, Allen College has special transfer arrangements for general education completion with the University of Northern Iowa, Wartburg College, Hawkeye Community College, Loras College, Central College, Simpson College, Northwest Iowa Community College, Iowa Lakes Community College, Aultman College, Northeast Iowa Community College, The University of Iowa, and Drake University.
 Allen College also maintains clinical study agreements with numerous area health care agencies and providers.
 The bridge with these institutions and providers maximize learning opportunities by combining the strengths of our clinical learning component with the traditional college environment and activities.